AVEVA/CONNECT-data-services-developer-docs/Content_Portal/How_To_Guides/Assets/create-an-asset.md

 8. Clear the **Include** checkbox to remove any measurements you don't want to include.

+8. Click **Configure UOMs**.

+9. On the Configure UOMs page, make any changes to the property UOMs.

+    Note: UOMs can be set only on numeric types.

+1. When you are done, click **Save**.

+    Note: Once you click **Save**, any changes are immediately made to the UOMs on the stream, regardless of any other actions you take on this asset.
+For example, the UOM changes to the stream are not reversed if you click **Cancel** on the Measurements tab or if you delete the asset.

-9. Click **Preview** to see a simple list of all measurements from all streams associated with this asset.
+2. Click **Preview** to see a simple list of all measurements from all streams associated with this asset.

 ### Add status tracking to the asset